Vancouver Flip-Out (Main Tournament)

 In general, extra balls will be disabled.
 If an extra ball is earned, and there is no note on backglass to play or plunge, please contact a tournament official.

 If a qualifying machine breaks down mid-tournament, prior to the start of qualifying on Saturday, the machine will be removed and all scores voided.
 Players will be given up to three additional tickets based on how many games they played on that machine that got voided.
 If the machine breaks down on Saturday, then all scores on that machine will stand.
+The tournament director will decide whether or not the machine removed from play is replaced, based on logistics of being able to replace the machine.

 Every attempt is made to keep the rules and information on this website accurate and up-to-date, and to run tournaments